yammik/gameofLuck_frontend/README.md

  * University student who does not have a rich mom and/or dad
  * Bootcamp student
  * Grad student in the STEM field
+<a/><br />
-<a />Then this is for you.
+Then this is for you.
 I made it for you.
 Because I was all of these.
 Hang in there, you'll make it.
 I'm with you.<br /><br />

 Also might be for you if you have time _and_ money, but just...don't feel like getting out. ~~In which case, please re-evaluate your lifestyle.~~